 If you are up late at night, don’t be surprised if your dog wants to join you.
 Remember, being with you is the high point of their life.

-Consider placing a calming dog bed in the room where you spend time to encourage your dog to sleep.
+Consider placing a calming dog bed in the room where you spend time encouraging your dog to sleep.

 Are they hungry?

 You know what it’s like going to bed with your belly growling.
-You toss, you turn, next thing you know; there you are, staring into the refrigerator at 2 a.m. with Fido at your side!
+You toss, turn, and the next thing you know, there you are, staring into the refrigerator at 2 a.m. with Fido at your side!

 An empty belly can keep your dog up, too.